-Article 4.0: Mission Statement, Goals, Mission, and Objective
+Article 4.0: Mission Statement, Goals, Mission, and Objective a.

-- § 1.
-We commit ourselves to accomplish the Mission Statement of the Order: - a.
 The mission statement is to minister to celibate and married [and/or widowed] Roman Catholic priests by offering them a welcoming home, support, acceptance, affirmation of their marriages, and validation of their lives and ministries.
+It also supports efforts to restore married priesthood to the Roman Catholic Church.

+§ 1.
+We commit ourselves to accomplish the Mission Statement of the Order:

-It also supports efforts to restore married priesthood to the Roman Catholic Church. - § 1.
-Led by the grace of the Holy Spirit we are called to achieve the Goals of the Order: - a.
+§ 1.
+Led by the grace of the Holy Spirit we are called to achieve the Goals of the Order:

+- a.
 We seek out laborers and advisors for our mission. - b.
 We voice our story. - c.
-We await a college of bishops to rise to oversee our mission. - d.
-We seek to openly serve the Roman Catholic Church and minister within Roman Catholic ecclesiastical jurisdictions. - § 2.
-We commit ourselves to achieve the Mission of our Order: - a.
-Welcome married [and widowed] Roman Catholic priests;
+We await a college of bishops to rise to oversee our mission.

+176 Romans 13:1-5.